 None of this matters in the end.
 As a blessing for the way home I have Girls Just Wanna Have Fun sung to as a lullaby.
 I want to see theatre like this for the rest of my life.
 It feels like being home.
 Can you be seriously in love with a play?

 Wise Children – written by Angela Carter, adapted by Emma Rice

-Having run until November 10th at The Old Vic opposite Waterloo Station, Wise Children continues its tour through the UK in 2019.
+Having run until November 10th at The Old Vic opposite Waterloo Station, Wise Children toured through the UK.